The humerus is the bone that forms the upper arm, and joins it to the shoulder and forearm.

 Clinical Relevance: Surgical Neck Fracture

-This is a frequent site of fracture (hence the name), this occurs by a direct blow to the area, or by falling on an outstretched hand.
+The surgical neck of the humerus is a frequent site of fracture – usually by a direct blow to the area, or falling on an outstretched hand.

 The shaft of the humerus contains some important bony landmarks such as the deltoid tuberosity and radial groove, and is the site of attachment for various muscles.

 On the lateral side of the humeral shaft is a roughened surface where the deltoid muscle attaches.
 This is known is as the deltoid tuberosity.

 The radial groove is shallow depression that runs diagonally down the posterior surface of the humerus, parallel to the deltoid tuberosity.
 The radial nerve and profunda brachii artery lie in this groove.
 The following muscles attach to the humerus along its shaft:

 - Posteriorly: Medial and lateral heads of the triceps

 Clinical Relevance: Mid-Shaft Fracture